modernatx/rna_theophylline_free_energy_calculations/fe_calcs_with_0_or_2_mg/README.md

-# Free Energy Calculations with RNA Model with Zero or Two Mg2+ ions
+# Free energy calculations with RNA model with zero or two Mg2+ ions

 This repository contains equilibration and alchemical free energy calculations of theophylline and its analogues.
 For the "1-rna_only" system, only equilibration is done, to check if the RNA undergoes large conformational changes without the bound ligand or not.